meatball133/crystal/concept-wip/number-types/about.md

 Crystal has a number of different number types.
 There are different number types for different purposes.
-For example some types are smaller and faster, but have a smaller range of possible values than other types.
+For example, some types are smaller and faster but have a smaller range of possible values than other types.
-And then there are some that are bigger and slower, but have a bigger range of possible values.
+And then there are some that are bigger and slower but have a bigger range of possible values.

-In crystal there are signed and unsigned integer types.
+In Crystal there are signed and unsigned integer types.
 The signed integer types can be positive or negative.
 The unsigned integer types can only be positive.

 ## Signed integers types

+Here is a table of the [signed integer types][int] in Crystal, the smallest types come first and the biggest types come last:

 | Type     | Size (bits) | Range                                                                                                       |
 | -------- | ----------- | ----------------------------------------------------------------------------------------------------------- |